JLESC/jlesc.github.io/_projects/omniscio.md

 ## Future plans

-We plan to leverage Omnisc'IO first in the context of scheduling of I/O requests.
+The project is currently suspended due to a lack of human resources.

 ## References